 It also keeps the machine hygienic without any manual scrubbing, something mobility-limited users repeatedly appreciate.

 Now that we’ve looked at the features that genuinely make cleaning easier for older adults, it helps to step back and see how different types of vacuums compare in real life.
+This is especially useful when comparing standard Vacuum Cleaners with more advanced robot models built for hands-free use.

 |